bgamer50/Maelstrom/README.md

-Version 1.0.3 (Expected June 2024)
+Version 1.1.0 (December 2024)

-This version of Maelstrom adds support for distributed algorithms and containers.
+This version of Maelstrom adds limited support for distributed algorithms and containers, as well as support for new features in BitGraph and Gremlin++.

 ---------------------------------------------------------------